31 Best Looker Studio Connectors for Marketing Agencies in 2026

 Instagram (Catchr)

-- Pros: Easy to set up, can track both organic and paid (limited) metrics
+• Pros: Easy setup, tracks both organic and limited paid metrics

-- Cons: API limitations can cause delays, only works with Business accounts
+• Cons: API limitations cause delays; Business accounts only

 Instagram (Catchr) template for Looker Studio